Springer categories for regular centralizers in well-generated complex braid groups: Presentations of the braid group

 \section{Presentations of the braid group $B(G_{31})$}

 The goal of this section is to apply the previous results to the complex braid group $B(G_{31})$.
-In particular we prove several positive homogeneous presentations of this group, where the generators are braided reflections.
+In particular we obtain several positive homogeneous presentations of this group, where the generators are braided reflections.

-We first consider the complex reflection group $G_{37}$, which is isomorphic to the real reflection group of type $E_8$.
-Let $M(c)$ be the dual braid monoid associated to some Coxeter element $c$ of $G_{37}$.
-We denote again its set of simple elements by $I_c$.
-We have seen in Example \ref{ex:=g31_dans_g37} that the integer $4$ is regular for $G_{37}$, and that the associated centralizer is isomorphic to $G_{31}$.
-Since the Coxeter number of $G_{37}$ is $h=30$, we have $(p,q)=(2,15)$ in this case.
-By Theorem \ref{theo:groupoidtressequivgroupoiddiv}, the groupoid $\Gg(M(c)_2^{15})$ is equivalent to the complex braid group $B(G_{31})$.
-We denote $\Cc_{31}:=M(c)_{2}^{15}$ and $\Bb_{31}:=\Gg(M(c)_2^{15})$.
+In this section, we consider the irreducible complex reflection group $W:=G_{37}$.
+Its highest degree is $h:=30$.
+If $c$ is a Coxeter element in $W$, then we denote by $I_c$ the interval between $1$ and $c$ in $W$ for the reflection length.
+We keep the convention of Section \ref{sec:properties_of_springer_categories}: we denote the elements of $I_c$ in normal font and products of elements of $I_c$ should be understood as products in the dual braid monoid $M(c)$.

+The integer $d=4$ is regular for $W$, and the centralizer of a $i$-regular element in $G_{37}$ is a group of type $G_{31}$ (see Example \ref{ex:=g31_dans_g37}).
+Following the notation of previous sections, we set $p=2$ and $q=15$.
+We denote by $\Bb_{31}$ (resp. by $\Cc_{31}$) the Springer groupoid (resp. the Springer category) attached to $(W,c,p,q)$.
+The Garside map of $\Cc_{31}$ will be denoted by $\Delta$, and its Garside automorphism will be denoted by $\phi$.
+By Theorem \ref{theo:groupoidtressequivgroupoiddiv}, the groupoid $\Bb_{31}$ is equivalent to the complex braid group $B(G_{31})$.